dthain/compilers-fa25/bminor.md

 `\"` | 34 | Double Quote
 `\0xHH` | HH | The byte value given by two characters HH in hexadecimal.

-(Any other character following a backslash represents exactly that character.)
+Any *other* character following a backslash represents exactly that character.

-Both strings and identifiers may be up to **255** characters long, not including the null terminator.

 ## Arrays